ebridges/financial-accounts/README.md

 # Accounting System

 ## 1. Overview and Objectives
-The goal of this system is to provide a robust personal finance tracking and reconciliation application.
-Users can track transactions across multiple accounts, import data from financial institutions, categorize expenses, and perform monthly (or periodic) reconciliations against bank statements.
+This is a double entry accounting system that provides a robust personal finance tracking and reconciliation application.
+Users can track transactions across multiple accounts, import data from financial institutions, match preexisting transactions in a configurable way, categorize expenses, and perform periodic reconciliations against bank statements.
 The design draws on double-entry accounting principles—ensuring data consistency, clarity of debits/credits, and the ability to generate meaningful financial reports.

 ### Key Objectives
 1. **Data Integrity**